-- i.
-Two advanced biology lecture (which may include BIO 318) courses from outside the Environmental Biology specialization, chosen in consultation with the undergraduate biology advisor. - ii.
-One advanced biology laboratory course from any area excluding Area IV, Organisms and Area V, Ecology and Evolution.
-(See Note 3). - d.
+Two advanced biology lecture courses from outside the Environmental Biology specialization, chosen in consultation with the undergraduate biology advisor.
+At least one of the courses must include a laboratory component.

+d.
 Biology Electives

-Additional advanced biology lecture, laboratory, independent research and reading courses, as needed, for a minimum of 33 credits in Requirements A and C. (See Note 4)
+Additional advanced biology lecture, laboratory, independent research and reading courses, as needed, for a minimum of 33 credits in Requirements A and C. (See Note 3)

-6. Neuroscience Specialization
+- 6. Neuroscience Specialization

 - a.
 Area Lecture/Laboratory Requirement:

 - i.
 BIO 334 Principles of Neurobiology

 - ii.
 BIO 328 Mammalian Physiology

 - iii.
 BIO 335 Animal Physiology Laboratory

 - iv.
 One of the following: